zsluedem/monkq/docs/refs/assets/account.rst

             position = account.positions[instrument]

-    .. attribute:: wallet_balance
+    .. py:attribute:: wallet_balance

-        THe total balance of the account have
+        The total balance of the account have

+    .. py:attribute:: total_capital

+        The total capital asset of the account including the profit and loss.

 FutureAccount
 ===============

 .. class:: FutureAccount

+    `FutureAccount` is inherited from :class:`~BaseAccount`.
-    `FutureAccount` can hold future position.
-It calculates all the data which future position have.
+    `FutureAccount` can hold :class:`~FutureBasePosition`.See the attr below which would use mostly.

-    .. attribute:: position_margin
+    .. py:attribute:: position_margin

         The total position margin of all the positions in the account.

-    .. attribute:: order_margin
+    .. py:attribute:: order_margin

         The total order margin of all the open orders in the account.

-    .. attribute:: unrealised_pnl
+    .. py:attribute:: unrealised_pnl

         The unrealised profit/loss of the current positions in the account.

-    .. attribute:: margin_balance
+    .. py:attribute:: margin_balance

         Equal to:

         :attr:`~BaseAccount.wallet_balance` +
         :attr:`~FutureAccount.unrealised_pnl`

-    .. attribute:: available_balance
+    .. py:attribute:: available_balance

         The available balance you can use for order or position change.
         It is calculated by formula below:

         :attr:`~FutureAccount.margin_balance` -
-        :attr:`~FutureAccount.position_balance` -
+        :attr:`~FutureAccount.position_margin` -
         :attr:`~FutureAccount.order_margin`